One man shows

 ..as well as the achievements of some of the giants upon whose shoulders he stood: Archimedes, Kepler and Galileo.

-Meet Sir Isaac Newton is guaranteed to entertain and inspire even the least “scientifically minded” from age 7 upwards.
+Meet Sir Isaac Newton is guaranteed to entertain and inspire even the least ?scientifically minded? from age 7 upwards.
 You will be amazed what you can understand and how much fun science can be...!

 Meet Sir Isaac Newton has been performed to universal acclaim in schools and colleges throughout the country, secondary, primary and special, as well as for the British Association for the Advancement of Science, Kent's ASE, the Southwold Summer Festival, the Jodrell Bank Science Centre and even the WI...!